Right Arrow

 How video intelligence helps

-Cameras can verify if workers are taking hydration and rest breaks, especially during high-temperature alerts.
-Heat stress monitoring via AI can prompt supervisors when staff show signs of distress or when policy compliance slips.
+Cameras can verify if workers are taking scheduled hydration and rest breaks, especially during high-temperature alerts.
+AI can be used to monitor for compliance with break policies, helping supervisors ensure teams are staying safe.

 Scenario: